-What makes adaptive data governance different?
+What makes adaptive data and analytics governance different?

 Traditional data governance centers on compliance and regulation.
 Many organizations often don’t even consider establishing a formal data governance practice until they realize their vulnerabilities to regulations such as GDPR, CCPA, and BCBS 239.
 But a narrow focus on compliance limits the impact that data governance can make.